Courts113/Bellabeat-Capstone/README.md

 ![Total Calories vs  Total Steps](https://user-images.githubusercontent.com/121068001/212410058-7434febe-2ac3-41b4-a172-91a7bcb571ec.png)

-Here we can see a correlation between total steps and calories burned
+Here we can see a positive correlation between total steps and calories burned amongst users

 #### Total Steps vs. Total Time Asleep

 ![Total Steps vs  Sleep Time](https://user-images.githubusercontent.com/121068001/213291998-e7996963-0dff-45ed-8e26-c72666a7da92.png)

+As seen with this visualization, there does not appear to be a relationship between total steps per day and total amount of sleep at night.